rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013.md

 1. Click **Create Folder**.

-2. The the popup dialog box, enter a name for the folder.
+2. In the popup dialog box, enter a name for the folder.

    The name will appear in the list of folders.